 I had complete control of him financially, spiritually, radiowise, everything.
 We were buddies, we used to hang out together.
 We used to go to the track together, that kind of thing.
 Until, he married a chick by the name of Anita Bryant.
 I was best man at the wedding by the way, in Oklahoma.
 Yeah, Bob Green, that was a whole era.”

-©Jake Katel and Henry Stone.
-No unauthorized reproduction.
+©Jacob Katel and ©Henry Stone Music USA Inc. No unauthorized reproduction.
 ALL RIGHTS RESERVED